kuldeepsinghra/Intech-Additive-Solutions-task/README.md

 cd repo-name
 npm install

-To run all test cases together: npm run test
+1..../*To run all test cases together:*/ npm run test
 This will execute and validate the logic for: